florey-health/git-hooks/readme.md

 ## Install in repo instance

-Even when a project contain this repo as a submodule, it won't take effect until it is installed.
+Even when a project contains this submodule, it won't take effect until the scripts are copied to your `.git/hooks` folder.

-To install it, run the following after cloning the repo:
+To install it, run the following once:

 ```
 # Ensure submodule is pulled down
 git submodule update --init --recursive
-# Copy scripts into git repo
+# Copy scripts into .git/hooks
 hooks/install.sh
 ```